knz13/YAEL/README.md

 ## Usage

-All you have to do is include the headers and add a event_launcher and a event_sink to your class
+All you have to do is include the headers and add an event_launcher and an event_sink to your class...

 ```
 #include "include/yael.h"